Vaimalō: Government took over the land

 When the V.L.A went into effect in 1849, His Majesty George Tupou I meticulously and cleverly persuaded countless Nobles or “ʻEiki” of Vavaʻu to accept the new V.L.A, especially those who stood to lose entire estates and land in accordance to the re-distribution ordinances of the new Vava'u Code.
 In exchange for the Nobles' acceptance and allegiance, His Majesty appointed the most influential of them to new governmental positions and bestowed upon some new aristocratic titles.

-Such was His Majesty's appointment of a young Tevita Taʻofi-kae-tau Tapueluelu to become his Governor of Vava'u.
+Such was His Majesty's appointment of a young Tevita Taʻofi-kae-tau Tapueluelu to become his Governor of Vavaʻu.
 This appointment is viewed by many as a very clever measure that appeased and formed an iron-fist alliance with a very influential, unpredictable and sometimes unruly Tapueluelu.
-The prestigious position and title with its implied significance did just that, Tapueluelu permanently moved out of Vaimalō and made Neiafu his new home, now the newly established and bustling capital city of Vava'u.
+The prestigious position and title with its implied significance did just that, Tapueluelu permanently moved out of Vaimalō and made Neiafu his new home, now the newly established and bustling capital city of Vavaʻu.
 Tapuelueluʻs new position and title came with a hereditary estate that Tapueluelu named Sailoame.
 Tapueluelu was not the only child of Avala-ʻae-tau that permanently moved out of Vaimalō, in 1878, Lesieli Afu Haʻapai married Siaosi ʻUlu-ki-vaiola who was the 6th Tuita, and made ʻUtungake, Vavaʻu her new home.

 Muileleu and Mohe-mo-langa

 When the two eldest children of 'Avala-ʻae-tau moved out of Vaimalō, the two remaining; Lavinia Sialehaehae and Salesi Matele-ʻo-Haʻamea decided to divide Vaimalō into two separate Estates.
-Lavinia Sialehaehae made the whole oceanfront part of Vaimalō her home and named it Muileleu or Mourelle after the Spanish explorer Francisco Antonio Mourelle the first European to discover Vava'u.
+Lavinia Sialehaehae made the whole oceanfront part of Vaimalō her home and named it Muileleu or Mourelle after the Spanish explorer Francisco Antonio Mourelle the first European to discover Vavaʻu.
 Salesi Mataele-ʻo-Haʻamea took over the inland part of Vaimalō and named his home Mohe-mo-langa.

 Lavinia Sialehaehae was barren and didn't have any children, so upon her death, Salesi Mataele-ʻo-Haʻamea became the sole “hereditary occupant” of Vaimalō.
 Soon thereafter, he gave his inland home of Mohe-mo-langa to Manase Manu'okafoa a relative and moved into Laviniaʻs oceanfront home of Muileleu.
-Salesi had only one child a son named Salesi Kato-ki-moʻunga Tuʻipulotu whose great grandchildren are the current occupants of Muileleu, Mohe-mo-langa, and most of Vaimalō today.
+Salesi had only one child a son named Salesi Kato-ki-moʻunga Tuʻipulotu whose great-grandchildren are the current occupants of Muileleu, Mohe-mo-langa, and most of Vaimalō today.